webplatform/docs/css/fonts/font-variant/index.md

 standardization_status: 'W3C Recommendation'
 summary: 'Selects a normal, or small-caps face from a font family.
 Also possible by using the font shorthand.'
 tags:
-  0: CSS
+  - CSS_Properties
-  1: Properties
+  - CSS
-  3: Design
+  - Design
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: